-- image/illustration files must be accompanied by a declaration signed that you have obtained permission to reproduce all the image/s
+- must be accompanied by a declaration signed by you that you have obtained permission to reproduce all the image/s

 - full citation of the source of each image is required.

-In a separate file, please provide details of the following:
+In a separate file, please provided details of the following:

-- Biographical details/notes on contributor/s (no more than 100 words) required for all contributions
+- biographical details/notes on contributor/s (no more than 50 words) required for all contributions

 Copyright in all papers or articles contained in the Oral History Australia Journal remains with the author/s.
 If authors do not have copyright in photographs or images that are submitted for publication with a contribution, the author must provide a signed declaration that permission to reproduce all the image/s has been obtained from copyright holder/s.

-Material for peer-review must be de-identified for anonymous review and submitted to the OHA journal Editorial Board, which will first assess its suitability.
+Material for peer-review must be de-identified for anonymous review and submitted to the Editorial Board, which will first assess its suitability.
 Authors will be advised of the outcome.